-Activists pressured Oklahoma County to remove ICE from the county jail - then an accused repeat rapist from El Salvador was set loose
+Oklahoma County was pressured to remove ICE - then released an accused repeat rapist

 In an October 10 news release, U.S. Immigration and Customs Enforcement (ICE) announced the arrest of Antonio Ulises Perez, a 38-year-old illegal alien from El Salvador who had been accused of rape, after the Oklahoma County Sheriff’s Office failed to honor an ICE detainer and released him from custody instead.

 ICE lodges “detainers” on individuals who were arrested by local authorities on criminal charges and who ICE believes are removable illegal aliens.
 The detainer asks the receiving law enforcement agency to notify ICE before releasing the suspect, and to hold them in prison until ICE takes custody.